Smile (1975 film): Themes

-Film scholar Jonathan Kirshner notes that, while Smile "takes some easy shots at the superficial culture of teen beauty pageants," it is more concerned with the character of Big Bob, who functions as "a metaphor for America, whose boyish optimism and can-do spirit are beginning to fray as he stalls in middle age...
+Film scholar Jonathan Kirshner notes that, while Smile "takes some easy shots at the superficial culture of teen beauty pageants," it is more concerned with the character of Big Bob Freelander (Bruce Dern), who functions as "a metaphor for America, whose boyish optimism and can-do spirit are beginning to fray as he stalls in middle age...
 It is a film about the emerging dissatisfactions of its characters."
 Film historian Ken Dancyger notes that, in Smile, "no target goes untouched...
 In the final scene, the real victims, the contestants who are being sexually exploited, become, in the next scene, the target of Ritchie's commentary on these beauty contests."

 Production

 Development

 The film marked the third and final entry in director Michael Ritchie's "American Dream Trilogy", three films focusing on the theme of competition, which include Downhill Racer (1969) and The Candidate (1972).
 Ritchie developed the idea for the film after having served as a judge for a real beauty pageant in Santa Rosa, California, and based many of the incidents depicted in the film on events he had witnessed himself.